For all submissions, unless noted otherwise in their guidelines, go to: https://www.softconf.com/sim/SpringSim19

 Authors of accepted papers are expected to attend the conference, present their work to their peers, transfer copyright, and pay a conference registration fee at the time their camera-ready paper is submitted.
-All accepted research papers will be included in the conference proceedings and may be archived in the ACM Digital Library, and indexed in DBLP and SCOPOS; some exceptions apply.
+Conference proceedings will be submitted to the ACM Digital Library, for archiving and indexed in DBLP and SCOPUS.
+Some exceptions apply.

 General Technical Papers